gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

   https://github.com/gruntwork-io/repo-copier/pull/112:

 * You can now have `repo-copier` append a suffix to the name of each copied repo using the new `--repo-name-suffix` parameter.
-This is useful to ensure each repo name is unique and doesn't conflict with any repos you already have.
+This is useful to ensure each repo name is unique and doesn&apos;t conflict with any repos you already have.
 * Improve error handling on GitLab repos to make it clearer you must specify a group in the URL, not a repo or user.

 </div>